AlexSkylark/foundryvtt-animaprime/README.md

 This system is a modified implementation of the **Anima Prime: Resurgence** RPG system with modifications to make it more suited to use in Virtual Tabletops, mainly Foundry VTT.
 This project aims to be a hack of the original Anima Prime: Resurgence

- The original *Anima Prime: Resurgence* shystem was created by C. W. Griffen and can be found at at https://cwgriffen.itch.io/anima-prime-resurgence
+ The original *Anima Prime: Resurgence* system was created by C. W. Griffen and can be found at at https://cwgriffen.itch.io/anima-prime-resurgence

 ## Modifications